 In addition, Canada didn’t have to bail out its banks or financial system because of lax lending practices.
 Quite the opposite, in fact.
 Thanks to their financial strength, Canadian banks are now expanding into the United States in record numbers.

 In short, Canada has a lot going for it.
 It supplies emerging markets… it has a strong and fiscally responsible financial system and government… it will benefit from a U.S. economic recovery… and it maintains a transparent and trusted economy.

 Where to Invest: Add the “loonie” to your portfolio through the CurrencyShares Canadian Dollar Trust (NYSE: FXC).
 Like the Chinese yuan and Indian rupee, this is a long-term holding, with a further 25% gain against the U.S. dollar in five years.

 Bottom line: Remember that we’re talking currencies here, so a move of 10% to 15% would be huge.
-These three will represent the new world order in the currency market over the coming years – and the gains will reflect that.
+But these three will represent the new world order in the currency market over the coming years – and the gains will reflect that.

 The best way to buy the yuan, rupee and Canadian dollar is to make regular investments over time.
-Don’t pile in at once.
+Don’t just pile in at once.
 Average your cost over the next few months as the U.S. economy strengthens.
-Such a strategy will allow you to buy the currencies at reasonable levels.
+This strategy will allow you to buy the currencies at reasonable levels.